Akshaysharma29/Plant_disease_detection/README.md

 There is one issue that is resolved by

-from keras import backend as K put this part before loading model.
+from keras import backend as K put this part before loading model(in app.py file).
 K.clear_session()